adoble/adr-j/Comment.md

 3. This is a markdown comment using html comments, *on the same line*

-Some visible text <!--- Some invisible text-->
+Some visible text <!--Some invisible text-->

 You should not be able to see the invisible text.